 Directions and Parking

-• Directions found at this link – just click “Map to Irvine Warehouse”
+• Directions found at this link – just click “Map and directions to Second Harvest Food Bank”

 • Parking directions at this link – just click “Volunteer Parking Map”

 • Please plan to arrive 10 – 15 minutes prior to the start of the shift to allow time for all volunteers to check in and begin on time.